For further details on any of our events please contact us at: firstname.lastname@example.org

 We are delighted to announce a concert by Good Gnus in aid of St Nicholas Festival.
 Jon Williams and Chris Price accompanied by Dr David Flood will delight us all with humorous songs by Flanders & Swann, Noel Coward, Richard Stilgoe, Peter Skellern and Tom Lehrer and you will have the opportunity of roaring the chorus of The Hippopotamus Song.

 Tickets for the event cost £20 each including a glass of wine in the interval.
-They will be on sale from the Gallery in the Cathedral Shop, 25 Burgate, Canterbury, soon but you may reserve your seats by emailing firstname.lastname@example.org.
+They are on sale from the Gallery in the Cathedral Shop, 25 Burgate, Canterbury, or you may reserve your seats by emailing email@example.com.

 St Nicholas City Parade